tiburona/mbamk/README.md

  any images are hidden.
 Click on the eye to unhide them if so.
 Similarly, cd into `mbam/pipelines/freesurfer/freesurfer-recon-xfer` and build with the analogous command.
 Now you need to add the command (a JSON file the XNAT container service uses to configure the Docker container when it launches it.
 For both DICOM to NIFTI and Freesurfer recon, this file is stored as `command.json` in the same directory with the `Dockerfile`.
-For DICOM to NFIT, copy the text of this file, navigate to Administer -> Tools -> Plugin Settings -> Images and Commands, click on Add New Command next to the DICOM to NIFTI image, and paste the command into the text box, and click Save Command.)
+For DICOM to NIFTI, copy the text of this file, navigate to Administer -> Tools -> Plugin Settings -> Images and Commands, click on Add New Command next to the DICOM to NIFTI image, and paste the command into the text box, and click Save Command.)
 Then do the same for Freesurfer recon.